brandonweiss/anti-pattern/source/posts/2014-02-11-strip-leading-whitespace-from-heredocs-in-ruby.html.md

 ---

-A "heredoc" in programming is short for "here document".
-If you're not familiar with the concept I encourage you to [read up on it][heredoc].
-It's basically a way to declare a file or long string inline.
-Formatting is preserved and quotes are ignored, which means strings with quotes in them don't have to be escaped.
+A “heredoc” in programming is short for "here document".
+If you’re not familiar with the concept I encourage you to [read up on it][heredoc].
+It’s a way to declare a file or long, multiline string inline.
+Formatting is preserved and quotes are ignored, which means strings with quotes in them don’t have to be escaped.

 For example, if you needed a string with some spacing, indentation, and quotes you could do something like this: